chris838/tennis/Report.md

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
-Each agent receives its own, local observation.
+Each agent receives its own local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+The task is episodic.
+In order to solve the environment the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 ## Learning Algorithm

-Since this environment requires an algorithm that can handle a continuous action space, we decided to use an approach based on DDPG ([Deep Deterministic Policy Gradients](https://arxiv.org/pdf/1509.02971.pdf)), which have been shown to work well across a variety of tasks with similar complexity.
+Since this environment requires an algorithm that can handle a continuous action space, we use an approach based on DDPG ([Deep Deterministic Policy Gradients](https://arxiv.org/pdf/1509.02971.pdf)), which has been shown to work well across a variety of tasks with similar complexity.

 However, this is also a multi-agent environment.
 If we were to train DDPG individually for each agent, we would likely run into problems.
 The training progress of each agent's opponent effectively violates the non-stationarity assumption that most reinforcement learning algorithms require.
 We therefore use an adaption of DDPG, MADDPG ([Multi-Agent DDPG](https://arxiv.org/pdf/1706.02275.pdf)), designed specifically for this scenario.